 Sometimes there are particular imperatives for legislation to be drafted to address a problem that the existing law has not been able to accommodate.
 Section 115A isn’t a bad example – in that it deals with the problem of preventing access of potential infringers to sites located overseas that facilitate copyright infringement.

+What is surprising about this statement is not Google’s opposition to the Bill, but the thought of government regulation as the main barrier to entry for new participants in the search engine market.
 Given Google’s vigorous resistance of a global de-indexing order made by the Canadian courts in the Equustek litigation, it can be expected that any site blocking injunction made by the Federal Court of Australia will meet a strong defence by Google.

 Apart from extending site blocking injunctions to cover search engines, the Bill will also: